-- Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE - Modelling positive behaviour and avoiding language that might perpetuate harmful stereotypes, and being conscious of everyday sexism, misogyny, homophobia and stereotypes - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the school's designated safeguarding lead
+- Keeping their subject knowledge up-to-date - Delivering RSE in a sensitive way - Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual students - Responding appropriately to students whose parents wish them to be withdrawn from the nonstatutory/non-science components of RSE - Modelling positive behaviour and avoiding language that might perpetuate harmful stereotypes, and being conscious of everyday sexism, misogyny, homophobia and stereotypes - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the school's designated safeguarding lead

 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the head teacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.